 Don’t be discouraged.
 There is a break-in period with cast iron and your patience will pay off.
-You may have to use a little extra cooking oil the first 2-3 times you use your new skillet.
+You should use a little extra cooking oil the first 2-3 times you use your new skillet.
 As the seasoning builds up, food will stick less and less.
 After cooking in your skillet a few times, you’ll find the food releases effortlessly.

 Yes.
 You can even use it for baking.
 Please be careful handling the cookware after removing it from the oven, it needs plenty of time to cool.

 No. It would probably survive but we don’t recommend it.
 Our warranty does not cover damage due to dishwasher use.

 Yes.
 Our cast iron cookware can be used on any cooking surface: gas, electric coil, glass/ceramic, induction, etc. We take great care to smooth the bottom surface of our cookware to avoid damage to glass/ceramic stove tops, but as with all cookware, please be gentle when moving the skillet.
 Avoid sliding the skillet if possible; it’s safer to lift and set.

 Any kind you like.
 You don’t have to worry about scratching cast iron with metal utensils.
 In fact, we recommend metal utensils.
 The best tool for the job seems to be a basic, old-fashioned metal spatula.
 Find one with a straight, flat edge and rounded corners.
 The flat edge will help you get under your food, while the rounded corners will prevent any gouging.